deco-sites/starting/docs/concepts/app/en.md

 In deco, Apps serve as modular building blocks that encapsulate specific features or capabilities.
 They enable developers to package and share business-specific functionalities across different projects, making it easier to maintain and scale your deco sites.

-By running the command `deno run -A https://deco.cx/init` in your terminal, you can start developing an App from scratch and get it up and running quickly.
+By running the command `deno run -A -r https://deco.cx/init` in your terminal, you can start developing an App from scratch and get it up and running quickly.

 ## App Configuration